mysql/mysql-utilities/doc/man/mysqldbexport.rst

 -----

-The login user must have the appropriate permissions to read the old database, access (read) the mysql database, and grant privileges.
+The login user must have the appropriate permissions to read the old database and access (read) the mysql database.

 To export all objects from a source database, the user must have **SELECT** and **SHOW VIEW** privileges on the database as well as **SELECT** on the